 If you do this, then when you run drush migrate-import only the fields that you have mapped in the migration will be replaced on the Drupal side - all other fields will retain their existing values.

 So, when you are defining a migration whose purpose is updating existing content, just set systemOfRecord and add field mappings for the specific fields you want to update, leaving the rest unmapped.
+Of course, there is another way to circumvent changing the entire systemOfRecord and still protecting a few fields.
+Described in a protecting migration fields on update cookbook example.

 If you are updating content from a previous migration you must map the NID to the primary key it relates to and tell Migrate what the initial migration was called so it knows what node to update.